 Church members are good people to network with as well.
-Some may have their own businesses, while others may be managers or supervisors.
+Some may own businesses, while others may be managers or supervisors.

 Career Counselors at School

 If you are still in college, you can contact your career counselors.
-They should be able to have several leads for you depending on what your major is.
+They should be able to have several leads for you, depending on what your major is.
 That’s their job.
-Check with them a couple of times per year to see what opportunities they may know of.
+Check with them twice a year to see what opportunities they may know of.

 Above were people you could network with.
 It doesn’t stop there.
 You can also network at different places.
 Below are a few of them:

 The first place that you can network is at your current job.
 If your company is big and has several departments, you should take the time to meet people in those departments.
-They may be able to let you know about opportunities as they arise.
+They can let you know about opportunities as they arise.

 A lot of influential and successful people attend worship.
 Besides worship service, other events happen in the church, such as Bible study and committee meetings.

 Believe it or not, you can network on the internet.
 Social media sites like Facebook and LinkedIn have allowed this to happen.
 On both of these sites, you can make groups.
 I’m in a couple of groups that help people look for employment opportunities.
-If you have a certain degree or are in a fraternity or sorority, you should find a few groups out there for you.
-You can also leverage the internet and its vast reach to find out if there’s any prospective job offer that you might like.
-Some of the best software engineer jobs, for example, might be a click away.
+You should find a few groups if you have a certain degree or are in a fraternity or sorority.
+You can also leverage the internet and its vast reach to find out if you like any prospective job offer.
+For example, some of the best software engineer jobs might be a click away.

 The final place to check when job networking with someone is during volunteer activities.
 You never know who you could meet out there.
 Be ready to introduce yourself and talk with people if need be.